-Our own perspective in Tool Grammar is that linguistic phenomena become less puzzling as functional and intentional factors are considered.
-In fact, it will be observed below that the basis of linguistic recombination Chomsky refers to as the "Merge" operation might be viewed as historiographically implicit in the tradition of Dependency Grammar, or even genetically cognate with the very idea of constituency present in many theoretical approaches.
-Since Dependency Grammar views the notion of predication as formative and fundamental, we can easily imagine a necessary implication of its recursive power as roughly suggested in phrase structure rules, or other formulations:
+The broad alternative perspective is that linguistic phenomena might become less puzzling as functional and intentional factors are considered.
+The core basis of linguistic recombination Chomsky refers to as the "Merge" operation might also be viewed as historiographically implicit in the traditions of Dependency Grammar (modulo/excepting specifics such as being unordered) dating all the way back to Aristotle, and even genetically cognate with the very idea of constituency present in many theoretical approaches.
+Since Dependency Grammar views the notion of predication as formative and fundamental, we can easily evoke a necessary implication of its recursive power as roughly suggested in phrase structure rules, or other formulations:

+'''

 Predication => {Predicator, (Support, ...)}

-'''

 Support => {NP, (Predication)}

+(This is intended to be indicative only and not a formal statement)

 '''

-(This is indicative only and not intended as a formal statement)

-This modestly different perspective has the attribute that it provides an extra-mathematical functional explanation for the existence of Merge or Predication, namely that expression requires the application of attributes to things.
+This modestly different perspective, that hierarchy comes from actions of predication, has the attribute that it provides an extra-mathematical functional explanation for the existence of Merge as a consequence of the act of predication, namely that verbal expression requires the application of attributes to things.
 Otherwise there is no information.
-This interconects linguistic theory in the realm of information theory as well as the mathematical simplicity of theories.
+This interconnects linguistic theory with information theory as well as mathematical simplicity as a desirable attribute of linguistic explanation.

-On the notion of complexity generally, it should be noted that it is frequently the case in symbolic systems that when they are compiled and realized for real world application it is often advantageous to abandon simplicity in favor of redundancy for the purpose of speed and efficiency.
-Similarly, one observes tradeoffs among interacting systems where reduced complexity in one results in increased complexity in another.
-Of course these comparisons are only suggestive oblique references rather than empirical arguments, but they might be considered together with those similar references to computation that Chomsky includes in his analysis.
-It is certainly the case that in the past some generative solutions that have been propose involve a level complexity that makes them seem counter-intuitive.
-The main conclusion should be that the question of simplicity must perhaps be considered quite globally in any complex set of hypotheses about that nature of human language.
+On the notion of complexity generally, it is well known that when symbolic systems are compiled and realized for real world application it can be advantageous or necessary to abandon simplicity in favor of redundancy for the purpose of speed and efficiency.
+Similarly, one observes tradeoffs among interacting systems in which reduced complexity in one results in increased complexity in another.
+These comparisons are suggestive comparisons rather than empirical arguments, but they might well be considered together with references to the theory of computation that Chomsky includes in his analysis.
+Generative solutions that have been proposed not infrequently involve a subjective level complexity that makes them seem inherently counterintuitive.
+The question of simplicity must be considered quite globally in any complex set of hypotheses about that nature of human language.